Paul Brannen: Early life

 Brannen was brought up in Tyneside, North East England.
 He attended the University of Leeds, where he studied theology and religious studies.
 Being involved in student politics, he became President of the Leeds University Union.
 Brannen also holds an MBA from Durham University Business School.

+Early career

+After university, Brannen worked as a campaigns officer for the Anti-Apartheid Movement, leading the campaign against executions by the apartheid government in South Africa.
+He famously interrupted a press conference being held by Mike Gatting to announce his plans to lead a rebel cricket tour to South Africa in breach of the international sporting boycott.
+He was a press officer for the Labour Party from 1991 to 1992.
+He then moved to Christian Aid, where he was head of campaigns from 1992 to 1997.
+He led campaigns on poverty and, more recently, climate change.

 Political career and activism

-After university, Brannen worked for the Anti-Apartheid Movement, leading the campaign against executions by the apartheid government in South Africa.
-He famously interrupted a press conference being held by Mike Gatting to announce his plans to lead a rebel cricket tour to South Africa in breach of the international sporting boycott.
-He later moved to Christian Aid, where he led campaigns on poverty and, more recently, climate change.
 Brannen served five years as a Councillor on Newcastle City Council.
 He has twice stood for election as a Member of Parliament; for Berwick-upon-Tweed in 1997, and for Hexham in 2001.
 He was unsuccessful at both elections having come second.